-Next, you must obtain a final hearing date for the court to consider your request.
+Next, you must obtain a <a hreating hearing date for the court to consider your request.
 If you are seeking to restore a former name, a hearing on the petition MAY be held immediately after the petition is filed.
 The final hearing on any other petition for a name change may be held immediately after the clerk of court receives the results of your criminal history records check.
 You should ask the clerk of court, family law intake staff, or judicial assistant about the local procedure for setting a hearing.
-You may be required to attend the hearing.
-Included in these forms is a Final Judgment of Change of Name (Minor Child(ren)), Florida Supreme Court Approved Family Law Form 12.982(e), which may be used when a judge grants a change of name for a minor child(ren).
-If you attend the hearing, you should take the final judgment with you.
-You should complete the top part of the form, including the circuit, county, case number, division, and the name(s) of the petitioner(s) and leave the rest blank for the judge to complete.
-It should be typed or printed in black ink.
+You may be required to attend the final hearing.
+Included in these forms is a Final Judgment of <a href="Name (Adult), Florida Supreme Court Approved Family Law Form 12.982(b), which the judge may use.
+You should contact the clerk, family law intake staff, or judicial assistant, to see if you need to bring a final judgment form with you.
+If so, you should type or print the heading, including the circuit, county, case number, division, and the parties' names, and leave the rest blank for the judge to complete at your hearing or trial.

 If the judge grants your petition, he or she will sign this order.
-This officially changes your child(ren)'s name(s).
+This officially changes your name.
 The clerk can provide you with certified copies of the signed order.
 There will be charges for the certified copies, and the clerk can tell you the amount of the charges.